Contrastive Learning with Consistent Representations: Method

-We denote the set that contains all composite augmentations with a length of $l$ by $\bm{A}^{l}$, and denote the set that contains all composite augmentations with different lengths by $\bm{A}=\bm{A}^{1}\cup \bm{A}^{2}\cdots$.
-Empirical studies showed that the ordering of the basic augmentations in a composite augmentation does not have a significant impact on performance.
-To simplify the discussion, we do not consider the effect of the ordering of the basic transformations in each composite augmentation $A\in \bm{A}$ and hence assume that $A$ is order invariant, e.g., $T^{1}\circ T^{2}=T^{2}\circ T^{1}$.
-Thereby, we represent a composite augmentation with an unique composition vector.
+We denote the set of all composite augmentations with a length of $l$ by $\bm{\Omega}_c^{<l>}$, and denote the set of all composite augmentations with different lengths by $\bm{\Omega}_c=\bm{\Omega}_c^{<1>}\cup \bm{\Omega}_c^{<2>}\cdots$.
+Our studies show that the ordering of the basic augmentations in a composite augmentation does not have a significant impact on performance.
+To simplify the discussion, we assume that composite augmentations are order invariant, e.g., $a_{i}\circ a_{j}=a_{j}\circ a_{i}$.
+We represent a composite augmentation with an unique composition vector as shown in Figure~\ref{fig:pipeline}(b).